t0n9t0n9/Sources/README.md

+#soft_download
 #This is a shell script,and download software automaticly.
+#web.html
-#This is a web-html,and it include web urls.
+#This is a web-html,and it include web url